 Contingency Bequests allow you to leave a portion of your estate to a particular charity if your named beneficiary does not survive you.

-If you would like more information about making a gift to AAAS through a bequest, please contact Juli Staiano , Director of Development.
+If you would like more information about making a gift to AAAS through a bequest, please contact Juli Staiano , Director of Philanthropy and Strategic Partnerships.
 Donors who provide for AAAS through their wills or other charitable plans will be highlighted among the members of our 1848 Society , unless you prefer to remain anonymous.